ShreyaKumar-dev/HCI_Research_Paper/README.md

 # HCI_Research_Paper
-<p>This paper presents extensive and rigorous research on the Human-Computer Interaction (HCI) system based on Hand Gesture Recognition.This is the work of 4 group members supervised by our college professor.</p> <br>
+<p>This paper presents extensive and rigorous research on the Human-Computer Interaction (HCI) system based on Hand Gesture Recognition.This is the work of 4 group members supervised by our college professor.</p>
 <h2>Aim</h2>
 This study aims to evaluate the HCI hand gesture recognition system’s efficacy, accuracy, and usability utilizing MediaPipe and landmarks.
 <h2>Outcome</h2>